jeffgillan/gillan_geospatial_website/README.md

 ## What
 This is a static website using Hugo Blox.
+Served at https://www.gillangeospatial.com

 ## Make Changes Locally
 You get edit this website by cloning it to your local machine